Best-transcendence/ft_transcendence/docs/notes_Tina.md

 ## Mandatory minimum

+A minimum of 7 major modules is required, Two Minor Modules count as one Major Module.

 ### Basic Website Setup
   - SPA (single page app) with Typescript frontend (moving around doesn’t reload the whole page, instead, JavaScript updates only the part of the page that changes)
   - Runs in Docker with one command (docker-compose up --build)